udacity/deep-reinforcement-learning/p1_navigation/README.md

 ### Implementation

-A folder named `src` is created where model and agent code is placed.
+A folder named `src` is created on the root folder model and agent code is placed.
 There are two kinds on models (deep NN in PyTorch):
 * QNetwork: Implements Deep Q-Net with Fixed TD-Target computation and Experience Replay
 * DuelQNetwork: Implement Dueling Q-Net with Double QNet (fixed) TD-Target computation and Experience Replay